verdaccio/verdaccio/docs/env.variables.md

 #### VERDACCIO_STORAGE_PATH

 By default, the storage is taken from config file, but using this variable allows to set it from environment variable.

+#### VERDACCIO_LOGGER_COLORS

+Overrides `logs.colors` from the `config.yaml`.
+When both are not provided - the colors are on by default for TTY processes, and off for processes that are not.